 What sort of behaviour do male mechanics exhibit towards women?

 Let’s face it when a group of men get mucky working on machines that they have to rev loudly to test, there might be a bit of excess testosterone around.
 So, when a woman walks in, especially one giving off an air of naivety and lack of knowledge about cars, it might, to some, be viewed as a lamb coming in for slaughter.
 We even hear, anecdotally, that some male mechanics still make inappropriate, lewd and suggestive comments to female customers, which we feel should be cause enough to make them leave the premises and potentially report the behaviour.
-And sexism does seem to be a major concern, with blonde women being quoted up to 20% more than brunette and redhead women according to a study by Sheila’s Wheels.

 What is the biggest problem women face at garages?

 The main problem that women face is high-pressure tactics, whereby jargon is employed to make the customer feel stupid.
 This makes the customer believe that their questions will sound ridiculous due to lack of knowledge and any attempt at negotiating will be laughed at for being way off base.
 As reported by IMI, 31% of female drivers are confused by jargon and 28% feel nervous about asking technical questions.
 Once softened up through such intimidatory tactics, the rip-off can commence.
 A bill can be thrust on a customer and many reasons are given why the work has to be done, and now.
 Alleged safety issues raised in a slightly alarmed voice by a mechanic can be a huge tug on a woman’s heartstrings, especially when she has children to drive around.
 But trust us, not all garages and mechanics are rude to women or try to take advantage of them!

 In what ways do mechanics rip-off female motorists?